 Bar Admissions & Activities

-Founding Fellow and member of the board, Texas Energy Law Association (TELA)
+Founding fellow and board member, Texas Energy Law Association (TELA)

 The University of Texas School of Law, J.D., with honors, 2010